 We moved from the Penn memorial to another part of Cemetery Ridge known as the “bloody” Angle.
-This is the point confederate General Robert E. Lee focused his main attack (known as Pickett’s Charge) on the afternoon of July 3rd.
-Pickett’s Charge, comprised of about 12,500 men, was ultimately repulsed (with over 50% casualties), but not before a brigade of Virginians led by Brigadier General Lewis Armistead breached the federal line at the Angle.
+This is the point confederate General Robert E. Lee focused his main attack on the afternoon of July 3rd at about 3 p.m.
+Known as Pickett’s Charge, it was comprised of about 12,500 men, mostly Virginians, and was ultimately repulsed (with over 50% casualties), but not before a brigade of Virginians led by Brigadier General Lewis Armistead breached the federal line at the Angle.
 Armstead’s men fought bravely, but there simply wasn’t enough of them to exploit the breakthrough.
 There’s a plain stone marker at the spot where Armistead was hit and fell during the close quarter fighting.
 That spot is known as the High Watermark of the Confederacy.

 I stood there staring at Armistead’s memorial stone, my glance moving from the stone to the vast distance beyond it, where Armistead’s men would have started out from, and imagined what Armistead must have been thinking and feeling that warm afternoon.
 Certainly Armistead had talked to his commander, Lieutenant General Pete Longstreet, who’d told General Lee during the planning of the assault, “It is my opinion that no 15,000 men ever arrayed for battle can take that position.”* Longstreet thought the attack was doomed from the start.
 Those feelings would have been hard to hide.

 The attacking force would have to reach a fortified enemy position across roughly a mile of open ground under constant fire.
 I’m sure many southern boys looked out across that distance and thought: “WTF!”
-The task had to have seemed almost impossible to any observer, who could even roughly calculate the tons of subsonic flying lead that would abruptly penetrate the same space as thousands of men made of soft flesh, who’d be standing upright in the open and marching in close columns directly towards a crescendo of increasing hot lead.
+The task had to have seemed almost impossible to any observer, who could even roughly calculate the tons of subsonic flying lead that would abruptly penetrate the same space as thousands of men made of soft flesh, standing upright in the open, and marching in close columns directly towards a crescendo of increasing hot lead.
 But orders are orders and soldiers follow orders.
 Some might have argued, rightly, that up to this point Lee’s army had been consistently outnumbered in every battle and yet Lee continued to beat the yankees.
 Lee’s tactics, as costly as they might have been at times, had been working.
 True.
 And damn it, winning is something hard to argue with.
 Even so, I’m sure Longstreet felt the odds and the costs were too great to roll the dice on this one.
 So when Major General George Pickett asked if he could commence with the attack, Longstreet couldn’t muster a spoken word, he could only regretfully nod his assent.
 And so Pickett gave the order.
-His division (and elements of 2 others, Trimble and Pettigrew) stepped out of the tree line and began marching in wide columns, flags and drums at full, over those gently undulating, but murderously menacing, fields toward an enemy waiting and prepared for them.
+His division (and elements of 2 others, Trimble and Pettigrew) stepped out of the tree line, forming a battle line a mile wide, and began marching, flags and drums at full, over those gently undulating, but murderously menacing, fields toward an enemy waiting and prepared for them.
 The war’s most famous attack was now under way.

 There was a small group visiting the Angle at about the same time we were.
 As I stood there looking at Armistead’s memorial, Seth leaned in toward me and whispered “Hey dad, that group is just standing there not moving, not saying anything.
 Look.”
 The entire group was standing completely still in meditative silence.
 I quietly explained to Seth that they were “paying their respects and honoring those who had given ‘the last full measure’…you know…gotten killed in the battle.”
 Seth and I joined the silence.
 For that brief time, we could only hear and feel the gentle breeze on our faces.
 Most of us, I’m sure, were imagining the chaos and emotions, the suffering and death, the sacrifices made, on that hot July day in 1863.
 We were letting history and our imaginations take us there.
 Remembering what happened here helps us to stop and reflect about what’s important.
 For those brief moments, the ghosts of Gettysburg communed with our reverent souls.